Pedrovinhas/front-end-mentor/README.md

 - [X]  See hover states and all animations for interactive elements
 - [X]  Apply 8px grid
 - [X]  Use SCSS partials files to maintain the projects structures
-- [X]  Refactor Javascript in future
+- [ ]  Refactor Javascript in future
-- [X]  Change tech in projects to ReactJS and Styled Components
+- [ ]  Change tech in projects to ReactJS, Typescript and Styled Components

 ### Help!